TEALSK12/introduction-to-computer-science/lesson_62.md

 #### Emphasizing with students ...
 #### Big Ideas - personal design interests verses project goals

-When coming up with ideas, personal interests should be considered.
-The final product should reflect the personality of the designers behind the product.
+When coming up with ideas, personal interests are considered.
+The final product often reflect the "heart and soul" of the designers behind the product.
 If you are working in a group, each person should be willing to see the project through to completion.

 #### Big Ideas - product life cycle